MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### ADD

-The ADD instruction copies files and directories to the filesystem of the container.
+The ADD instruction, copies files and directories to the filesystem of the container.
 The files and directories can be relative to the Dockerfile, or on a remote location with a URL specification.

 **Format**